mrtrumbe/meliman/README.txt

     title : Marge Gets A Job
     time : 2008-12-17T10:19:47Z
     description: #7.
 The Simpsons' house begins sinking ...

+    # ./meliman.py -l
+    71663: The Simpsons

-Here, we first look up series matching the string "The Simpsons", then we tell Meliman to watch the series based on its id, then we feed a file to Meliman and have it generate metadata.
-The -m option just prints the metadata.
+Here, we first look up series matching the string "The Simpsons", then we tell Meliman to watch the series based on its id, then we feed a file to Meliman and have it generate metadata, and finally we list the series we are currently watching.
+Note that the -m option just prints the metadata, it doesn't tag the file.

 Once you have started watching some series with Meliman, you can use Meliman to watch an incoming directory and copy/move media files to a library directory, tagging